netskopeoss/ta_cloud_exchange/README.md

  - Python 3
  - Zip (For the diagnose script)
  - Minimum Requirements Below:
- 	- 2 vCPU
+ 	- 4 vCPU (from CE v4.1.0 onwards, only x86 architecture with AVX is supported)
  	- 4 GB of Memory
-	- 20 GB of storage
+	- 40 GB of storage
  - Please see the full documentation for scale numbers.
  - Use latest docker version (https://docs.docker.com/engine/install/centos/)
  - Use latest docker-compose version (https://docs.docker.com/compose/install/other/#install-compose-standalone)

-## Install Procedure
+## Install Procedure for standalone deployment

  1. Clone repository to volume with requisite 20 GB of storage<br>
 	a. `mkdir netskope`<br>